IBM/cloudpakforintegration-workshop/docs/exercise-app-connect/README.md

   [![](images/accountsfile.png)](images/accountsfile.png)

+> **Note**: Without *Accounts* checked, your flow will  not work when deployed .
+This allows the secret with your Salesforce credentials to be accessible to the deployed flow.

 5.7 Name the server `sfevents` and click  **Create** .
 It will take a while for the server to provision so you can continue deploying the other flow.
 Click **Create server**

 5.8 Select the **Quick start designer integration** tile and click **Next**